-After an hour or so, Windows Search indexed the contents of all
+After some time, Windows Search indexed the contents of all

-.PS1 files duly, and here is the search results:
+.PS1 files duly, and here are the search results:

 Exclude Files in Specific Folders to Prevent the Contents Indexed

-Note: You can do this on per-file or per-folder basis.
+Note: You can do this on a per-file or per-folder basis.

 Uncheck Allow files in this folder to have contents indexed in addition to file properties, and click OK.
 For folders, Windows asks you whether to apply the settings for files from the current folder only, or for sub-folders as well.
 Choose the appropriate option and click OK.

 From now on, Windows Search will not index the contents of the files present in that particular folder, regardless of your per-file type setting in the File Types dialog in Indexing Options.
-This helps lower the burden of Windows Search, as well as keep the database size smaller.
+This helps lower the burden of Windows Search, and keeps the database size smaller.

-1. Search file names only, not the contents (even with content indexing enabled)
+Search file names only, not contents (even with content indexing enabled)

-To search only for file name, use the search operator
+To make Windows Search search only for the file name (not contents), use the search operator

 filename:*audit* lists out files that contain the word